ghoiufyia/WxApp.kindle/README.md

-# WxApp.kindle
+# kindle
-Send book to kindle by email on WxApp!
+Send book to kindle by email!

-Now I am writing web.And the email-service is ok,it use grpc,but is simple.
+Now I am writing web.And the email-service is a simple grpc demo.